fishjam-dev/membrane-webrtc-ios/README.md

 ## Developing
 1. Run `./scripts/init.sh` in the main directory to install swift-format and release-it and set up git hooks
+2. Edit `Debug.xcconfig` to set backend url in development.
 2. Run `release-it` to release.
 Follow the prompts, it should update version in podspec, make a commit and tag and push the new version to Cocoa Pods.

 ## Credits